stoddart/.config-nvim/README.md

 # .config-nvim
-This is where I keep my Neovim config.
+A repo for my Neovim config.